Automated trading capabilities via MT4 trading platform

 City Index provides several options to open an account: clients can open a spread betting account, CFD account or one that supports both instruments.
 In addition, a free practice account to help new clients learn how to trade through market experience is available for all account types.

-City Index also offers a self-invested personal pension (SIPP) account for UK investors who wish to speculate with their pension funds, though this is only available upon request.
+Importantly, live accounts are split between Standard, DMA and Professional trading solutions.
+Joint accounts and Corporate accounts are also available.
+In addition, City Index offers a self-invested personal pension (SIPP) account for UK investors who wish to speculate with their pension funds, though this is only available upon request.

 Excessive fees levied on earnings are a significant consideration for investors when choosing a broker.
 Prospective clients will be pleased to hear that City Index has very low trading fees and does not charge commissions on most markets, except stock CFDs.
 This is because, as a market maker, the firm will often generate funds from speculating against clients, which may put off some traders.